Previous dayApril 10, 2026Next day

 412.7 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 4.3 earthquake 269 km SE of Kushimoto, Japan at 21:29 UTC on April 10, 2026.
+This magnitude 4.3 event was detected 269 km SE of Kushimoto, Japan on April 10, 2026, with origin time 21:29 UTC.
 At 412.7 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at 31.780°N, 137.838°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 31.780°, 137.838°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10